 - GoGo SqueeZ: Goodness Machine

-Whether you are just starting your business, your company plans to launch a new product and needs some extra hype, or maybe your brand strives for some more recognition, brand activation can help you.
+Whether you are just starting your business, your company plans to launch a new product and needs some extra hype, or maybe your brand strives for more recognition, brand activation is here for you.
 Here you can see several outstanding examples.
 Let’s dive in.

 A famous brand of apparel, shoes, and accessories uses brand activation very often.
-Their “Revolve Around The World” campaign included influencers to drive a bigger interest in their company.
-The brand sent opinion leaders on a trip starting with a “carnival” in L.A. to build a following, promote their clothes and improve brand engagement.
+Their “Revolve Around The World” campaign included influencer marketing to drive a bigger interest to their company.
+The brand sent opinion leaders on a trip starting with a “carnival” in L.A. to build a following, promote their clothes, and improve brand engagement.

 Foster’s No Worries Motel

-To reach young music fans of Finland, the Australian beer brand in partnership with Airbnb, set up a pop-up hotel at one of the country’s music festivals.
+In partnership with Airbnb, the famous Australian beer brand set up a pop-up hotel at one of the country’s music festivals to reach young music fans in Finland.
 The hotel was created inside a blue shipping container.
 A ticket to the festival allowed visitors to book a room in this extraordinary hotel using the Airbnb app.

 GoGo SqueeZ: Goodness Machine

 The brand famous for its applesauce and yogurt pouches showed particular creativity when developing its brand activation campaign.
-To attract children and their parents, the brand’s team created a big version of the unique squeezable applesauce that produced children's favorite dessert when kids activated the machine.
+GoGo SqueeZ’s team created a giant version of their unique squeezable applesauce that produced children’s favorite dessert when they activated the machine, aiming to attract children and their parents.
 The picture below demonstrates that the event evoked pleasant emotions and was extremely interactive.

-Like the majority of brands, Vitaminwater also decided to use a large event to promote its products and attract more prospects.
-For this purpose, the brand chose the WayHome Music Festival where the Vitaminwater team created a “misting station” for those who don’t tolerate heat to cool down.
-They designed a great place in bold colors which attracted a lot of people.
+Like the majority of brands, Vitaminwater also decided to use a popular event to promote its products and attract more prospects.
+For this purpose, the brand chose the WayHome Music Festival, where the Vitaminwater team created a “misting station,” allowing those who don’t tolerate heat to cool down.
+They designed a great place in bold colors, attracting a lot of people.

-To conclude, brand activation can be presented in a form of an event or any type of interaction with customers to boost brand awareness.
-It’s interactive, creative which is very important in attracting more and more people.
+To conclude, brand activation can be presented in the form of an event or any type of campaign to boost brand awareness.
+It’s interactive and creative, which is very important in attracting more and more people.
 It suits both startups and well-established companies.
-You can easily establish communication, maintain engagement and boost sales with SendPulse’s chatbots, web push notifications, SMS, and bulk email service.
+You can easily establish communication, maintain engagement, and boost sales with SendPulse’s chatbots, web push notifications, SMS, and bulk email service.

-- The article “24 All-Star Brand Activations That Will Inspire Your Next Campaign” provides readers with excellent brand activation examples.
+- This article provides readers with excellent brand activation examples.

-- The article “The Beginner’s Guide to Brand Activation” defines the term, explains four types of brand activation, and gives some tips to effectively implement brand activation.
+- This article defines the term, explains four types of brand activation, and gives some tips to implement brand activation effectively.

-- The article “What is brand activation & why do you need it?” defines the term and explains how to activate a brand.
+- This article defines the term and explains how to activate a brand.